MansurYa/obsidian-timelines-with-interpretations-workout/README.md

 ## Timeline Event Properties

 Timeline events must specify the following:
-- a valid date, YEAR-MONTH-DAY-MINUTES (check info section below for more details)
+- a valid date, YEAR-MONTH-DAY-HOURS:MINUTES (check info section below for more details)
 - a valid class, specifically `ob-timelines` must be specified.
 All other fields are optional.
 Invalid timeline events will be skipped.